asreview/asreview/docs/source/intro/datasets.rst

-RIS files used for screening in ASReview LAB can be imported back into the reference software* and the decision labels can be found in the notes field.
+RIS files used for screening in ASReview LAB can be imported back into the reference software and the decision labels can be found in the notes field.
 For more information see this `instruction video <https://youtu.be/-Rw291AE2OI>`_.

-*This pipeline is extensively tested for reference managers Zotero and EndNote.
+Note: the RIS-pipeline is extensively tested for reference managers Zotero and EndNote.
-*However, it might also work for other reference managers but is currently not *supported.
+However, it might also work for other reference managers but is currently not supported.

 .. note::